oliveirabruno01/babyagi-asi/README.md

 ```
 OBJECTIVE=I need to complete the first task
-TASK_LIST=['I must analyze my cognitive archictecture during my chain of thoughts and then in my 'answer:' I will write 10 examples of multi_step_objective-first_task pairs to showcase my capabilities, I must append the result in the ./output2.txt file.']
+TASK_LIST=["I must analyze my cognitive archictecture during my chain of thoughts and then in my 'answer:' I will write 10 examples of multi_step_objective-first_task pairs to showcase my capabilities, I must append the result in the ./output2.txt file."]
 ```

 ```
 OBJECTIVE=Improve my prompts at ./prompts.py file
-TASK_LIST=['Plan what to do.
-I must create a initial end-to-end task list, which the final task will make my objective completed.']
+TASK_LIST=["Plan what to do.
+I must create a initial end-to-end task list, which the final task will make my objective completed."]
 ```

 ## Running in a container